wajahatabbas27/IZ-Social-Media-Platform-Backend/README.md

-# IZ-Social-Media-Platform-Backend
-Social Media Applicaton using MERN
+# IZ Social Media Using MERN Stack

+- This is the backend of the social media application and it is build using :
+    - MongoDb
+    - Expressjs
+    - Reactjs
+    - Nodejs

+## setup